avwsolutions/DOD-AMS-Workshop/workshop.md

 <a id="logperf"></a>
 ### 2.4 Application logging & performance

-Now that we have created a configuration for our Tomcat Middleware and had some hands-on experience parsing the grok filter, creating the application log monitoring is quite easy.
+Now that we have created a configuration for Tomcat Middleware and had some hands-on experience parsing the grok filter, creating the application log monitoring is quite easy.

-For the performance log we need to do an important thing,before sending the metric to the data lake.
+For the performance log we need to make changes to the data type,before sending the metrics to the data lake.

-In short we will do the following things in this section.
+We have to complete the following tasks to complete this section.

 - Add the configuration for the '*file*' input.
 - Setup, validate and integrate our required *filters* for application logging.